 Extra tip: Being a visual kind of girl, I do this quick 5-minute exercise by visualising sunsets; either by looking at photos of sunsets I’ve experienced (like this one in Camber Sands) or visualising them in my mind.
 This helps me focus on my end point (my ‘wood’) and helps me to lift my head up away from the details (the ‘trees’) to reveal the bigger picture.
 I love sunsets.
 They make me feel calm.
 They make me smile and most importantly they help me focus my mind and get more in control.

 So, over to you

 - Where’s your quiet place?

 - What 3 words describe how your ‘wood’ makes you feel?

 - What 3 things have you committed to achieve?

-- What’s your visual to help you think, re-focus, re-gain your flow and to feel in control of your journey?
+- What’s your visual to help you reflect, recharge and refocus to regain your flow and feel in control of your journey?

 - What’s stopping you committing to 5 minutes?